Professionals

 Poland

-I strongly believe that Living Well is innovative, supportive and that it provides excellent opportunities for patients to manage their own feelings and emotions and thus improve the course of their overall treatment.
+I strongly believe that Living Well is innovative and supportive, and that it provides excellent opportunities for patients to manage their feelings and emotions and, thus, improve the course of their overall treatment.

 quotesquotes